open-telemetry/opentelemetry-specification/specification/context.md

 - The value to be set.

 The API MUST return a new `Context` containing the new value.

-## Remove value

-Concerns can clear their local state in a specified `Context`.

-The API MUST accept the following parameters:

-- The `Context`.
-- The concern identifier.

-The API MUST return a new `Context` with the value cleared.

 ## Optional Global operations